JuliaPlots/UnicodePlots.jl/README.md

 - `grid::Bool=true`:

-    Can be used to hide the gridlines at the origin
+    Can be used to hide the gridlines at the origin.

 - `color::Symbol=:auto`: